 Adequate software for all your immediate and future needs.

-Adequate expansion and communication ports.
+Adequate expansion, communication and general ports.

 This is too expensive.
 Is there a cheaper alternative?

 Understandably, this can turn out to be an expensive proposition.
 You can send a "Thank you" letter to the computer manufacturers later for thinking about your budget next time you are in the market for a new computer.

 To minimise the costs when purchasing a computer, consider:

 - buying a second-hand machine from reputable resellers, government auctions (including eBay.com) or from the classifieds of your local newspaper;

 - purchasing a new basic machine with the option of expanding all of its capabilities at a later date as your needs and finances change over time;

 - checking those IT companies that are giving away new, dirt-cheap computers when selling their products or when acquiring trained IT professionals as part of their workforce (you may wish to get a job in the IT industry or join an IT course); or